Skip to main content

 Karriere

-seit 2014 Professor, Institute of Science and Technology Austria (ISTA)
+Seit 2014 Professor, Institute of Science and Technology Austria (ISTA)

 2009 – 2014 Assistant Professor, Institute of Science and Technology Austria (ISTA)